spectrum-health-systems/AbatabLieutenant/README.md

 # About

-Abatab Lieutenant is a simple utility that deploys branches of Abatab to the server where where Abatab is hosted.
+Abatab Lieutenant is a simple utility that deploys branches of [Abatab][AbatabUrl] to the server where where Abatab is hosted.

 By default, Abatab Lieutenant is intended to be used with non-production installations of Abatab.
 It's recommended that you deploy Abatab to your production environments manually.

+Please see the [changelog](Changelog) for a history of changes, and the [roadmap](Roadmap) for any upcoming features/fixes.

 ## A note about the source code

-I doubt Abatab Lieutenant will be used outside Abatab development (the better choice would be [Abatab Commander](https://github.com/spectrum-health-systems/AbatabCommander), so I had a little fun with the source code - I definately didn't use best practices.
+I doubt Abatab Lieutenant will be used outside Abatab development (the better choice would be [Abatab Commander][AbatabCommanderUrl], so I had a little fun with the source code - I definately didn't use best practices.
 If statements without brackets, short (but still descriptive!) variable names, zero comments, oh my!

 ## Features